-ESI (Emphysema Severity Index): Test for the assessment of emphysema in smokers, ex smokers and patients with BPCO
+ESI, Emphysema Severity Index for the assessment of emphysema in smokers, ex smokers and patients with COPD

-The ESI-test is performed calculating a quantitative score (0-10) reflecting the severity of emphysema.
-The calculator is derived by a biomechanic mathematical model developed after 10 years of research and experiments.
+The ESI index is a quantitative score (0-10) reflecting the severity of emphysema.

-The analysis is based uniquely on data derived by standard spirometry without any standardization or normalization (i.e. % pred. or LLN, z-scores, etc.).
+The analysis is based uniquely on data derived by standard spirometry without any standardization or normalization (i.e. % pred. or LLN, z-scores, etc…, DLco is not requested.)

 Emphysema in smokers and COPD

 According to WHO (World Health Organization): “Chronic Obstructive Pulmonary Disease (COPD) is not one single disease but an umbrella term used to describe chronic lung diseases that cause airflow obstruction.